A world-renowned orchestra

 -

-Members from the Royal Stockholm Philharmonic Orchestra.
-Photo: Mats Lundqvist
+Royal Stockholm Philharmonic Orchestra.
+Photo: Nadja Sjöström

-Genre: Royal Stockholm Philharmonic Orchestra, EducationalSchool Concert – Sing 1-2-3
+Genre: Royal Stockholm Philharmonic OrchestraNordic beauty

-Ends approximately 10.30Save in calendarThe event has been downloaded Open the file saved on your device to add it to your digital calendar.Price:
+Ends approximately 17.00Save in calendarThe event has been downloaded Open the file saved on your device to add it to your digital calendar.Price:

-The school concerts are free.
-Please note that they are aimed at students and pre-school classes who come during school or pre-school hours together with teachers.
-Private visitors are referred to the regular concert program.The Main Hall currently has capacity for 1,770 people, spread across the stalls, first and second balconies and choir balcony.
+145-470 SEK50% discount for those 26 and under.
+10% discount for students, pensioners and the unemployed.
+15% discount for subscribers.The Main Hall currently has capacity for 1,770 people, spread across the stalls, first and second balconies and choir balcony.
 Each floor can be accessed by lift or the stairs.
 Due to the location of pillars, a number of seats have a fully or partially restricted view.
 These are indicated in the booking system.
 The hall has six wheelchair places.

 -